rsheldiii/YASP/README.md

 YASP has four classes:
 * Yasp, in charge of the various output methods (string, stdout, file)
-* YaspClass, the core of yasp, is an AST builder and evaluator that can be extended
+* YaspDirective, the core of yasp, is an AST builder and evaluator that can be extended
-* YaspBlock, a YaspClass that processes a block
+* YaspBlock, a YaspDirective that processes a block
 * Command, a class that represents an SCAD directive (primitive or operation) and its variables and children

 OpenSCAD abstracts very cleanly into a tree of Commands, so almost everything in YASP boils down to that.